conchaasensio/node-martian-robots/README.md

 # 🤖 NODE - Martian Robots

-This project is a code test for a Back-end developer selection process.
 The challenge is to create a martian robots simulator.

 Sample input: